Endogen/lamden-python-dev/README.md

   - Around 100k TPS

-  - Fast transactions (finalized in under one second)
+  - Smart contracts in Python

 - Always wanted to code smart contracts but Solidity just isn't for you?
-On Lamden you code and deploy smart contracts with Python - directly from your browser wallet
+On Lamden you code and deploy Python smart contracts directly from within your browser wallet

-- Core developers pay a bounty of \$400 (\$200 via PayPal and \$200 worth of TAU the native coin) to everyone that codes up a smart contract that is somewhat userfull
+- Team is paying a bounty of \$400 (\$200 via PayPal and \$200 worth of TAU the native coin) to everyone that codes up a smart contract that is somewhat userfull

 - Once you created a smart contract you receive 90% of all transaction fees that are processed through that smart contract